 Students in UMKC's Doctorate in Nursing (PhD) program take advantage of distance learning using the latest technology platforms.
-Classes are offered online, synchronously and asynchronously, with the exception of two on-site Summer Research Institute courses and some collaterals (see below).
+Classes are offered online, synchronously and asynchronously, with the exception of two on-site Summer Research Institute courses.
 Students apply to start in a summer semester and will come to campus their first and second summers.

 Students develop a plan of study and undertake coursework that supports their research area.
-Within that plan of study, students take 12 credit hours of coursework in a collateral field of study (i.e., outside the discipline of Nursing) that supports their research interests.
+Within that plan of study, students take 6 hours of elective, research-related courses as well as 12 credit hours of coursework in a collateral field of study that supports their research interests.
 Throughout the curriculum, students are expected to engage in scholarly activities, including grant writing, research presentations and manuscript submissions.

 PhD education is predicated on a strong mentoring relationship between the student and faculty throughout the curriculum.
-Students work with a faculty mentor/adviser throughout the program and together they establish a Supervisory Committee which formally approves students’ individual plans of study, is responsible for their comprehensive examination and transitions students into their Dissertation.
+Students work with a faculty mentor/adviser throughout the program and establish a Supervisory Committee which formally approves students’ individual plans of study, is responsible for their comprehensive examination and transitions students into their dissertation.

 Graduates of this program will be prepared to: